California Negligent Security Attorneys

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Steps to Take After Becoming a Victim on Commercial Property
+Steps To Take After Becoming A Victim On Commercial Property

-The Duty to Protect Against Criminal Acts
+The Duty To Protect Against Criminal Acts

 Under California statute, landowners are negligent when they fail to take practical steps to secure their property against predictable criminal acts by third parties.
 If there has been a history of assaults, muggings, or bar fights in the establishment or the surrounding area, property owners may be obligated to provide enhanced security.
 The threat of criminal activity in these cases could be considered foreseeable.

-Compensation for Negligent Security Claims
+Compensation For Negligent Security Claims

 • Medical bills